course-kit/guides/getting-started.md

 ## Activation redirect

 Once the student has created their account, they will need to be redirected somewhere.
-This should probably be your course landing page so they're able to get started on your course immediately afterwards.
+This should probably be your course landing page so they're able to get started on your course immediately afterward.

 By default, CourseKit will redirect them to a generic "Thanks for registering" page.
 It's better, though, if you provide a *home page URL* value for your course.

-To do this, you'll need to edit your course in the dashboard and provide your course's home page URL, for example https://coursekit-nuxt-demo.netlify.app/courses/1.
+To do this, you'll need to edit your course in the dashboard and provide your course's home page URL, for example, https://coursekit-nuxt-demo.netlify.app/courses/1.
 Again, if you're developing locally, you can use an ngrok URL.

 ![getting-started-17](assets/getting-started-17.png)

-Now that that is set up, new students will be redirected to your course landing page after they create their account.
+Now that that is set up, new students will be redirected to your course landing page after they create an account.

 Again, you should display a message to let them know their activation was successful.
 CourseKit will add a `registered` query parameter to your course home page URL which you can detect with JavaScript and use to conditionally show a message.